Shahadat-ngup/Keycloak_DockerCompose/backup/README.md

      ```
      You should see SQL statements like `CREATE TABLE` and `INSERT INTO`.

+3. **Automate with Cron (Recommended for Production):**
+   - Add this line to your crontab (`crontab -e`) to run the backup every day at 2:00 AM:
+     ```cron
+     0 2 * * * /home/shahadat/Desktop/Keycloak-Docker/backup/backup-keycloak-db.sh >> /home/shahadat/Desktop/Keycloak-Docker/backup/backup-cron.log 2>&1
+     ```
+   - This will create a timestamped backup file in `/home/shahadat/Desktop/Keycloak-Docker/backup/` and log output/errors to `backup-cron.log`.
+   - Make sure your script is executable:
+     ```bash
+     chmod +x /home/shahadat/Desktop/Keycloak-Docker/backup/backup-keycloak-db.sh
+     ```

 ## Restore MySQL
 To restore from a backup: